 to your Emacs startup file (e.g., “~/.emacs”).
 Also add

-While the above commands acquire, build, and set up NotDeft's Emacs Lisp code, they do not yet build or configure the C++-based Xapian backend; see Building the Xapian Backend and Configuring the Xapian Backend.
+While the above commands acquire, build, and set up NotDeft's Emacs Lisp code, they do not build and configure the C++-based Xapian backend; see Building the Xapian Backend and Configuring the Xapian Backend.

 Installing from Git is recommended where you wish to be sure that you are installing the most recent available version.
 Still, installation from a downloadable package file is also an option.